itspanicky/ummblr/README.md

 [Live Site](http://ummblr.herokuapp.com "ummblr")

+##### ummblr is a full-stack web application built using ruby on rails and postgreSQL database back-end with a react/redux front-end. ummblr incorporates Amazon S3 technologies to allow cloud-based hosting of image files for better scalbility and performance.

 ![alt text](https://ummblr-dev.s3.amazonaws.com/2019-06-07+at+10.13+AM.png "splash page")

 #### ummblr, a Tumblr clone, is a social media application that allows user to post and share media contents such as text, images, gifs, quotes, and links.
 Users can follow other users and see content from other users on their dashboard.

-## Technologies

-##### ummblr is a full-stack web application built using ruby on rails and postgreSQL database back-end with a react/redux front-end. ummblr incorporates Amazon S3 technologies to allow cloud-based hosting of image files for better scalbility and performance.

 ## Features